brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 16 bht.md

 2. "In the spiritual combat, these two hold the highest rank.
 By faith we repel all the attacks of the devil, and by the word of God the enemy himself is slain."
 3. "Faith will be found capable, not only of blunting their edge, but of quenching their heat."

+### Philip Schaff:
+1. "Faith entirely covers and defends the Christian; as God’s gift effecting salvation, bringing about forgiveness of sins in the past, affording for every moment access to God, assuring in advance of eternal life, by securing to us the gift of the Holy Ghost, rendering holy and without blame."
+2. "In which, when the darts light upon it."
+3. "Satan is throwing many burning darts or javelins at the Christian...the darts were caught on the large shield covered with tough hides, and extinguished by the contact."

 ### Archibald T. Robertson:
 1. "The shield of faith... a large stone against the door in Homer, from θυρα, door, large and oblong (Latin scutum), ασπις being smaller and circular, only here in N.T."
 2. "To quench...old word, to extinguish (Matthew 12:20)."